Weight Loss & Health Studies of Atkins-Type Low-Carb High Protein Diet Program

 Over 12 months, Atkins dieters had lost an average of 9.5 pounds vs. 5.4 pounds on the low fat diet.
 Also, Atkins participants had greater increases in HDL cholesterol (18 per cent, vs. 3 per cent) and greater reduction in triglycerides.
 There was no change in either group in levels of bad (LDL) cholesterol.

 Despite the weight loss results, the study stated:

 “The low-carbohydrate diet produced a greater weight loss (absolute difference, approximately 4 percent) than did the conventional diet for the first six months, but the differences were not significant at one year.
 The low-carbohydrate diet was associated with a greater improvement in some risk factors for coronary heart disease.
 Adherence was poor and attrition was high in both groups.
 Longer and larger studies are required to determine the long-term safety and efficacy of low-carbohydrate, high-protein, high-fat diets.”

 Despite the results of these weight loss studies into the Atkins Diet, sceptics are not yet ready to approve the benefits of high protein low carb diets.
 See: Atkins Diet – Health Issues

 Want to Lose Weight on a Low Carb Diet?

-If so, the Ann Low Carb Diet is just ONE of the FANTASTIC diet plans that make up the Ann Weight Loss Program
+If so, the Anne Collins Low Carb Diet is just ONE of the FANTASTIC diet plans that make up the Anne Collins Weight Loss Program